How Far Does a Doctor’s Duty Extend?

 The Court of Appeal ultimately found that the duty of the general practitioner had been discharged by him providing advice in very clear terms that Mr Varipatis was required to lose weight to facilitate his general good health.
 The Court of Appeal did not impose such an onerous duty of care on the general practitioner as would ultimately be considered an exercise in futility.

-Doctor’s Duty to Refer Obese Patients into Treatment – Varipatis v Almario NSWCA 76
+Doctor’s Duty of Care to Refer Obese Patients into Treatment – Varipatis v Almario NSWCA 76

 At trial it was found that Dr Varipatis had breached his duties in 1) not referring the respondent (Mr Almario) to a bariatric surgeon; 2) not referring the respondent to an obesity clinic; and 3) not referring the respondent to a liver specialist to treat his condition.